I kipped in the car the night before this walk at the Forestry Commission car park just to the west of the start point.

 The weather was less promising.
 All of the tops were covered.
 The forecast was not promising in terms of views, though there was likely to be little rain and the wind was supposed to be moderate.
 Still when one has come so far….

-As you emerge from the forest you are into the open glen and the scenery becomes wilder, or would do perhaps but for the ever present pipe line to your right and, eventually, the works associated with the dam at the end of Loch Fannich.
+As you emerge from the forest you are into the open glen.
+The scenery becomes wilder, or would do perhaps but for the ever present pipe line to your right and, eventually, the works associated with the dam at the end of Loch Fannich.
 There was a short sharp rise to a bridge by the house of Aultdearg with its crumpled Saltire hanging limply from a pole.
 Then came a long flat and speedy section along the valley bottom adjacent to the river again.

 I stopped at what looked to be a relatively new deer fence with attendant cattle/deer grid at the Alltan Caoruinn.
 I stashed my bike under the bridge there and headed north on a line diverging from the fence.
 It had taken me almost an hour to reach this point almost a mile short of the Lodge and its attendant buildings.
 The ground was remarkably dry, almost crunchy under foot.
 It only took me about 20 minutes to reach cloud level.
 From there it was a straightforward plod up to the summit.
 I reached it at 9.30am – so 2 hours 50 minutes from leaving the car.